 In the cases of Deepali Gundu Surwase and Mackinnon Mackenzie and Company Limited full back wages were allowed as the termination of service was found in contravention of law.
+In Hindustan Tin Works case the Hon'ble Supreme Court held that full back wages would be the normal rule and the party objecting to it must establish circumstances necessitating departure and at that stage the tribunal would exercise its discretion keeping in view all the relevant circumstances.
+In the circumstances of that case the Hon'ble Supreme Court was pleased to allow 75% of back wages.
 In Deepali Gundu Surwase the Hon'ble Supreme Court held that the cases in which the Tribunal finds that the employer has acted in gross violation of the statutory provisions and / or the principles of natural justice or is guilty of victimizing the employee then the Tribunal concerned would be fully justified in directing full back wages.
 It was also held that the employee had to plead or at least make a statement before the adjudicating authority that he was not gainfully employed or was employed on lesser wages.
 In Mackinnon Mackenzie and Company Limited the principle culled in the case of Deepali Gundu Surwase regarding the payment of back wages was followed.
-In both the cases, the employees were undisputedly permanent employees and their services were terminated violating the mandatory provisions of I. D. Act.
+In the cases of Hindustan Tin Works, Mackinnon Mackenzie and Company Limited and Deepali Gundu Surwase the employees were undisputedly permanent employees and their services were terminated violating the mandatory provisions of I. D. Act.
 In the present case, the applicant is found to be a special budli worker only and not a permanent worker.
 As a special budli the applicant had right to employment for 220 days only in a year as such he had to take some other job on the remaining days of the year.
 The termination of special budli employment of the applicant in this case is in contravention of the procedure prescribed in the certified standing orders of the company as the applicant not being a permanent employee is not entitled to the protection of Section 25F of the I. D. Act.